cosine-function/Portfolio/README.md

 # Highlights

-- Found a unique high serverity vulnerability in the DittoETH contest
 - Ranked #2 on the Codehawks 2023 leaderboard with 17 high and 10 medium severity vulnerabilities

 <img src="./images/codehawks_leaderboard.png" width="900">